 As I think you now know from reading this, when you read a Ballpark E-Guide, you’ll learn plenty of things that teams don’t want you to know about all of the seating in the ballpark.

 Do you want to get the best seats for your money and your preferences at the ballgame?

-You can give the print edition as a gift to your favorite baseball fan, and keep the PDF for yourself.
+You can give the print edition as a gift to your favorite baseball fan, and keep the eBook for yourself.
 I won’t tell.
 You can even include tickets for great seats with your gift…and you’ll know what kind of seats to get!

-By the way, don’t forget to sign up for the cool and free Ballpark E-Guides newsletter too…you’ll get some great insider knowledge at various ballparks, a cool Tip of The Week, deals on the already value-friendly Ballpark E-Guides, and a free PDF with a list of my favorite helpful websites for traveling baseball fans.
+By the way, don’t forget to sign up for the cool and free Ballpark E-Guides newsletter too…you’ll get some great insider knowledge at various ballparks, a cool Tip of The Week, deals on the already value-friendly Ballpark E-Guides, and a free eBook, with a list of my favorite helpful websites for traveling baseball fans.
 All at no charge whatsoever.